What is Active Travel?

 Views gathered during consultation will be instrumental when we make bids to the government for funding to carry out ‘active travel’ improvements in the future.

 Investing in Active Travel is far more cost-effective than road expansion.
-In fact, research shows that every £1 spent on Active Travel returns up to £20 in health, economic, and environmental benefits, a far better return than road-building projects.
+In fact, research shows that money spent on Active Travel results in far greater financial returns in health, economic, and environmental benefits, a far better return than road-building projects.

-- Fewer cars on the road = less congestion and better air quality.
+- Fewer cars on the road equals less congestion and better air quality.

-- Healthier lifestyles = lower NHS costs from obesity and inactivity.
+- Healthier lifestyles equals lower NHS costs from obesity and inactivity.

-- Reduced emissions = a cleaner, greener district for future generations.
+- Reduced emissions equals a cleaner, greener district for future generations.

 How long will it take?